grafana/k6-docs/src/data/markdown/docs/01 guides/03 Results visualization/DataDog.md

 ---
-title: "Datadog"
+title: 'Datadog'
-excerpt: "The Datadog integration allows visualizing load test results and correlating performance testing metrics in Datadog."
+excerpt: 'The Datadog integration allows visualizing load test results and correlating performance testing metrics in Datadog.'
 ---

 k6 can send performance testing metrics to [Datadog](https://www.datadoghq.com/).
 That allows visualizing and correlating performance testing metrics with other monitored metrics in Datadog.